dennislee22/dennislee22.github.io/docs/cdppvc/base.md

 ## Session Timeout

 1. Navigate to `Administration` > `Settings`.
 Search for `session timeout`.
 Key in `5 days`.
-This is a temporary setting to avoid session timeout during CDP Base installation (You may revert this setting after successful installation).
+This is a temporary setting to avoid session timeout during CDP PvC Base installation (You may revert this setting after successful installation).
 Log out and log in CM portal.

     ![](../../assets/images/cdpbase/timeout.png)

-## Install CDP services on CDP Base via CM
+## CDP services Installation on CDP PvC Base Cluster

 1. Navigate to `Clusters` > `Add Cluster`.
    Select `Private Cloud Base Cluster` and click `Continue`.